Why is Agile methodology is better than waterfall?

 6. Maintenance: The client uses the product, and any issues that arise will be tackled by updating the software from the beginning

-While Waterfall methodology has its clear benefits, it fails when the requirements of the project are unclear
+While the Waterfall methodology has its clear benefits, it fails when the requirements of the project are unclear

 In such cases, an excellent alternative is an Agile methodology